Typicality of thermal states in isolated quantum systems corresponds to ubiquity of global minima in wide artificial neural networks: Distinguishability and double descent

+Therefore, the fitting threshold occurs when the effective number of parameters $P_{\rm eff}$ equals to the number of scalar outputs, i.e., $P_{\rm eff}=n_LN$.

 Overparameterization refers to the regime where the number of observables, i.e., training data points is fixed while the width and therefore the number of parameters is taken to infinity, such that $n_L\gg N$.
 When the number of parameters is sufficiently large, small changes across many parameters can accumulate to produce a finite change in the function $f(x,\theta)$.
 In this regime, $f(x,\theta)$ exhibits a high degree of degeneracy, as many different values of $\theta$ can yield the same function output.
 This regime, characterized by a number of observables much smaller than ${\rm dim}{\cal H}_E$, is where typicality emerges.
 Hence, a direct correspondence with the double descent phenomenon can be established.
-Our second main result is the correspondence between the system-size dependence of the entanglement entropy of typical pure states in terms of state distinguishability and double descent phenomenon.
+Our second main result is the correspondence between the system-size dependence of the entanglement entropy of typical pure states in terms of state distinguishability and double descent phenomenon through the interchange of fixed quantities and variables.
+And, the condition for the indistinguishability of the reduced density matrices of typical pure states $d_A\ll d_B$ corresponds to the fitting threshold.